 - Daily user engagement stands at around 2 minutes per user

-- Adoption rate for a new app version is upwards of 90% within first 7 days of release
+- The adoption rate for a new app version is upwards of 90% within the first seven days of release

-The engineering team at Arrk continues to tap on the latest trends in the fast-paced world of app development and add value to the platform.
-Keeping it simple but effective has been our mantra and we intend to do that going forward.
+The engineering team at Arrk continues to tap into the latest trends in the fast-paced app development world and add value to the platform.
+Keeping it simple but effective has been our mantra, and we intend to do that going forward.